um-computacion-tm/scrabble-2023-Gaston-Irusta/*Changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 ## [Unreleased]
+## [0.1.4] - 2023-09-30
+## Added
+# Today I've finished the option 4, which is for surrender in the game.
+When the player wants to surrender, the game prints a messege
+# that says the player has surrendered and how many players are remaining.
+I had to make the game check the number of players that
+# are playing and based in that number decide the instruction that will execute.
+It has to delete the player that surrendered and
+# update the players' ids so the index of the players list fits with the ids, and the game doesn't fail.
+Also, I slpit the method
+# next_turn in two different methods, initial_turn and next_turn.

 ## [0.1.3] - 2023-09-27
 ## Added
 # In this version I reorganized the code in the main file, so it shows the wellcome messege and defines the players onece, and the